PennController/penncontroller.github.io/reference/_how-to-guides/github.md

 ---
-layout: default
+layout: how-to-guide
 title: Syncing with a GitHub repository
 parent: How-to guides
+nav_exclude: true
 ---

-# {{page.title}}

-You can impport an entire GitHub repository to the PCIbex Farm.
+You can import an entire GitHub repository to the PCIbex Farm.
 This is particularly useful if you would like to upload multiple files to an experiment project page's **Resources** folder, and do not want to upload each file one-by-one.

 The GitHub repository must have one or more of the following folders in the root directory: